abhishek8087/MultilevelParking/README.md

                                      2-4 = Lower slot

-    Also there are benefits on billing for repear customers 10% discount and car pooling customers get flat Rs.
+    Also there are benefits on billing for repeat customers 10% discount and car pooling customers get flat Rs.
 10 off.